Lutando/docs-oxd/sources/oxdserver/index.md

 # oxd server overview

-oxd makes it super simple to authenticate a person with OpenID Connect, to use OAuth2 to protect a website or API, or to obtain a token to access an OAuth2 protected resource.
+oxd makes it super simple to authenticate a person with OpenID Connect, to protect web resources with OAuth2, or to write a client that calls an OAuth2 protected API.

-oxD Server is designed to work as standalone application (without Web Application Container, e.g. tomcat). oxD is a mediator--it provides methods that make it easier for developers to use OAuth2 protocols.
+The oxd Server is designed to work as standalone application (without Web Application Container, like tomcat).
+It's a mediator--providing API's that make it easier for developers to use OAuth2 protocols.
 By default, it is restricted to `localhost`--so the oxd server should be installed on each server that has web applications.
+But stay tuned, Gluu is introducing a gateway that will enable a centralized deployment of an oxd server.

-oxd API's are normally called via native libraries--currently for Php, Java, Python, node, Ruby and C#.
+oxd API's can be called with any platform that can make REST calls, but Gluu provides several native libraries, currently for Php, Java, Python, node, Ruby and C#.

 oxd is commercial software.
 There is a free version that is limited to two transactions per second, which may be enough for many low volume sites.
 For more information on purchasing a commercial version of oxd, see the [website](http://oxd.gluu.org)

-## Web site protection with oxD
+## Web site protection with oxd

-Libraries provide convenient methods to the web site developer which to call the oxd Server.
+Libraries provide convenient methods to the web site developer which for calling the oxd API's.
 The concrete library depends on the programming language used by a web site.
 We will use Java as an example on this page.

 ![oxd-overview](https://raw.githubusercontent.com/GluuFederation/docs-oxd/master/sources/img/Overview.jpg)

-First of all, the web site must register itself with oxD Server via registration command (using java/python/php library).
-With registration it gets oxd_id from oxD Server. oxd_id must be passed to all commands.
+First of all, the web site must register itself with oxd Server via registration command (using java/python/php library).
+With registration it gets oxd_id from oxd Server. oxd_id must be passed to all commands.

 Web site configuration: